Qubik-Studios/InventoryGames/README.md

 You may use this software in your own project so long as the following conditions are met.

 * Dont resell it as you own Project!
-  * Include a link to the original source on the launcher's About page.
   * Credit the authors and provide a link to the original source in any publications or download pages.
   * Dont make money with that!
 * The source code remain **public** as a fork of this repository.